 The PWM gradually ramps from zero on-time to normal on-time as the compensation capacitor from COMP to AGND charges from a low level to the final value.
 This process implements a soft-start, with a time constant set by the output current of the error amplifier and the value of the compensation capacitors.
 In the event of a brownout, logic disable, or VCC undervoltage fault, COMP is actively pulled low so the PWM soft-starts after this event is cleared.
+The UCC28061-Q1 also asserts soft start when output over-voltage is detected.
 Even if a fault event happens very briefly, soft-start fully discharges the compensation components before resuming operation, ensuring soft-starting.
-See Figure 29 for details.
+See Figure 27 for details.